riscv-verification/RVVI/RVVI-TRACE/README.md

 ### `trap`
-When this signal is true along with `valid`, instruction execution has resulted in a synchronous exception (syscalls, etc).
+When this signal is true along with `valid`, instruction execution has resulted in an exception to program execution to occur .
 This event allows the state of the DUT to be conveyed between instruction retirements.
 The address of the instruction which trapped is indicated by the `pc_rdata` variable.
 If this signal is false when `valid` is asserted, then an instruction has instead retired normally.
+State comparison will only occur upon instruction retirement (trap=0)

 ### `halt`
 When this signal is true, it indicates that the hart has entered a halted